 Rare Disease & Stigma

 Having a rare disease inherently.
-I think people they hear that and they pause for a moment of it may very well be based in fear of what is this thing?
+I think people who hear that and they pause for a moment of it may very well be based on fear of what is this thing?
 Can it impact me?
 Is it transferable?
-Anything like that in rare diseases are really so much more common than people realize.
-The last statistics that I read about rare diseases was that combined, they affect more than like aids and cancer combined because there are 7,000 known rare diseases.
-It just means that we're a very fragmented population, but chances are, you actually probably know someone with a rare disease and there are diseases that you may have heard of that get a little bit more name recognition that it's not necessarily as rare as you may think, in a way.
-It's not something to be afraid of because actually research into rare diseases has unlocked information about many more common diseases that when you look at research studies and research arms that pursuing the mechanisms of these rare diseases, we can find out so much more about things that are more comments such as alzheimer's or diabetes.
+Anything like that in rare diseases is so much more common than people realize.
+The last statistics that I read about rare diseases was that combined, they affect more than aids and cancer combined because there are 7,000 known rare diseases.
+It just means that we’re a very fragmented population, but chances are, you probably know someone with a rare disease and there are diseases that you may have heard of that get a little bit more name recognition that it’s not necessarily as rare as you may think, in a way.
+It’s not something to be afraid of because actually research into rare diseases has unlocked information about many more common diseases that when you look at research studies and research arms that pursue the mechanisms of these rare diseases, we can find out so much more about things that are more comments such as Alzheimer’s or diabetes.

 Outlook on the Healthcare Environment

-I want to encourage people to stay at it, to keep trying to make a difference, to maybe know when they get into it that the needle move slowly or at least know that they're not alone in feeling like the needle is moving so slowly.
+I want to encourage people to stay at it, to keep trying to make a difference, to maybe know when they get into it that the needle moves slowly, or at least know that they’re not alone in feeling like the needle is moving so slowly.
 That may be a different problem that we have to solve.
 We talk about physician burnout, we talk about patient burnout.
-How can we address burnout from trying to make things better, from trying to find solutions from getting ourselves to a point that we're not going to give up.
+How can we address burnout from trying to make things better, from trying to find solutions from getting ourselves to a point that we’re not going to give up?